|Heat Flow Reprise||EVA-2 Closeout|

 148:17:39 Irwin: (Responding to Joe) Dave's talking about the other one.

-[Dave starts drilling and, in under seven seconds gets about half of the string of two drill stems into the ground.
+[Dave seems to push the stems into the ground about 6 inches, although he may have had the drill running.
+Penetration is then steady and, in under seven seconds, gets about half of the string of two drill stems into the ground.
 He then realizes that he is still wearing a camera, takes it off so that it won't get in his way, and takes it toward the Rover.]148:17:43 Irwin: Okay, I'm going for the penetrometer.
 (Pause)

 Video Clip 3 min 7 sec ( 0.8 Mb RealVideo or 28 Mb MPG )